knitcodemonkey/presentation-proposals/styling-react-for-reuse.md

     * Reusable components are oftentimes not used for their original purpose

 * Conclusion
-    * I will show a page refreshing with multiple stylesheets, similar to http://www.csszengarden.com, to illustrate how our newly stylized component can be re-skinned in wildly different ways, while keeping it's functionality intact.
+    * I will show the same component loaded on multiple webpages, similar to http://www.csszengarden.com, to illustrate how our newly stylized component can be re-skinned in wildly different ways, while keeping it's functionality intact.

 ## Pitch: